 Be aware of your current usage

 Just like a dietary detox, the first step in digitally detoxing is awareness.
 If you want to lose weight, gain muscle, you name it, you have to look at what you’re putting into your body.
 Garbage in = garbage out.
-Same goes for your relationship with your devices.
+The same goes for your relationship with your devices.
 Look at how you’re interacting with your devices by building a digital diet sheet.
-Record how much, how often and when you’re on your phone, laptop, game console, or TV; seeing just those numbers will do half the detoxing work.
+Record how much, how often, and when you’re on your phone, laptop, game console, or TV; seeing just those numbers will do half the detoxing work.
 Tip: start with your smartphone and enable Screen Time on iOS and Digital Wellbeing on Android.
 These two stock features will give you a snapshot of how you currently use your smartphone.
 I personally like the stat about how many notifications you get each day.
 Just think, each notification breaks your concentration on what you were doing, be it driving, chatting with a colleague, or playing with your child.

 If you’re anything like me and the rest of the Joes and Sues and Sallys out there, you’ll see you spend upwards of hours on social media weekly, let alone daily (Larry Rosen, psychology professor and author of The Distracted Mind, says, “Most people check their phones every 15 minutes or less, even if they have no alerts or notifications,”) but stop right there.
 Don’t judge yourself.
 Don’t judge your numbers.
 Simply be aware.

 Technology isn’t to be demonized, by any means–it helped put a man on the moon and sequence the entire human genome–but the way it’s used today tends to keep people inside a bubble.
 Instead of simply inspiring or enabling us, it’s creating anxiety and tension and zombified trances.
 It needs to be rebalanced.
 Here are nine ways you can reprogram your relationship with technology.